 Sales: ~120 million copies sold

-An orphaned boy named Harry discovers on his eleventh birthday that he is a wizard, and as he enters the magical world of Hogwarts, he uncovers secrets about his past and faces challenges that lead him to protect a powerful magical stone from falling into the wrong hands.
+On his eleventh birthday, an orphaned boy named Harry discovers that he is a wizard.
+Soon after, he enters the magical world of Hogwarts, where he begins to uncover long-buried secrets about his past.
+As the school year unfolds, he faces a series of challenges that ultimately lead him to protect a powerful magical stone from falling into the wrong hands.

 Book | E-book | Audiobook